 - A Phase I Study of Mogamulizumab with Tremelimumab or MEDI4736 in Patients with Advanced Cancers

-- A Phase Ib Study of RO5509554 and MPDL3280A Given Together in Patients with Advanced Solid Tumors
+- A Phase Ib Study of RO5509554 (Emactuzumab) and MPDL3280A (Atezolizumab) Immunotherapy Given Together in Patients with Advanced Solid Tumors

-- A Phase II Study of Atezolizumab in Patients with Advanced Solid Tumors
+- A Phase II Study of Atezolizumab Immunotherapy in Patients with Advanced Solid Tumors

-- A Phase II Study of Nivolumab with or without Ipilimumab for Women with Persistent or Recurrent Ovarian, Primary Peritoneal, or Fallopian Tube Cancer
+- A Phase II Study of Immunotherapy with Nivolumab, with or without Ipilimumab, for Women with Persistent or Recurrent Ovarian, Primary Peritoneal, or Fallopian Tube Cancer

 Clinical Trials Co-Investigated by Dmitriy Zamarin

 Most major health insurers offer plans that include MSK as one of their in-network providers.
 If MSK is in-network, it means all our doctors are too.
 Medicaid and New York State Medicare also provide benefits for care at MSK.Learn more